blepmlem/VRChat-Expression-Utility/README.md

 ## Quick Install Guide
 Edit: It has come to my attention that Unity's Package manager, while supporting git, does not come with any embedded git install.
 I am looking into solutions ^^
-For now, if you cannot install the package, you probably need to install git manually.
+For now, if you cannot install the package, you probably need to install git manually from https://git-scm.com/download/win

 Open Unity's Package Manager and add the git url